 You can find out more about The Arts Society nationally by clicking here.

 In Chiltern Hills we play our part in preserving our national heritage and giving back to the arts, with volunteers involved in

 - Church Recording - archiving details of stained glass windows, medieval wall paintings, ancient silver, church organs etc. and we learn that to a modern child "font" means the size and shape of letters rather than where a baby is christened!

 painstaking work under the guidance of a professional conservator

 - Trails to encourage young children to explore their local churches and discover ancient things

 - Young Arts projects, funded by our societies to help school children to develop their artistic talent and expression

 - Grants to students in tertiary education, in areas such as silver-smithing, jewellery, furniture making and textiles

 Have a look at our site, where photographs and videos add to the descriptions of our various activities.

-Links are highlighted in blue.
+Links are highlighted in purple.
 Click on a link and it will take you to a different page, or another website.
 All our Societies have their own website and you can access each Society's Lecture or Visits programme through these links.